 It does not matter if you take ZESTRIL before or after food.

 How long to take it

-Zestril helps control your high blood pressure and helps improve your heart failure, but does not cure it.
-Zestril must be
+ZESTRIL helps control your high blood pressure and helps improve your heart failure, but does not cure it.
+Therefore, you

 If you forget to take it